Skip to Main Content

 Children

 Our website and services are not directed to children who are under the age of 16.
 We do not knowingly collect personal information from children under the age of 16.
+We request that no such information be submitted to us.
 If you have reason to believe that a child under the age of 16 has provided personal information to us through the website or our services, please contact us and we will endeavor to delete that information from our databases.

 Links to Other Websites

 The website may contain links to other websites not operated or controlled by us, including social media services (“Third Party Sites”).
 The information that you share with Third Party Sites will be governed by the specific privacy policies and terms of service of the Third-Party Sites and not by this Privacy Policy.
 By providing these links we do not imply that we endorse or have reviewed these sites.
+We do not bear any liability and responsibility for the content or your use of these sites.
 Please contact the Third-Party Sites directly for information on their privacy practices and policies.

 Third Party Tracking and Do Not Track Signals